NeeRaj556/Laravel-StarterKit-RestApi/README.md

 # Laravel Starter Kit - Authentication and CRUD Repository

-A ready-to-use Laravel starter kit featuring authentication,and a base CRUD repository.
+A ready-to-use Laravel starter kit featuring authentication, and a base CRUD repository.
 This package is designed to save time and effort by providing a robust foundation for any Laravel-based API application.

 ---

 ## Features

 ### **Authentication**
 - JWT-based authentication for secure API token management.